remomueller/documentation/macosx/100-prerequisites.md

 ## 100 Prerequisites
-Instructions for running on your Mac OS X box.
+Instructions for running on your macOS box.
-Most recently tested on Apple El Capitan 10.11.4
+Most recently tested on Apple macOS Sierra 10.12

 Click Apple Logo in top left of screen and click **About This Mac**

 ```
-Mac OS X
+macOS Sierra
-Version 10.11.4
+Version 10.12
 Proccessor 3.7 GHz Quad-Core Intel Xeon E5
 Memory 12GB 1866 MHz DDR3 ECC
 ```